 In what follows, we focus on this second, more powerful kind of control.
 Specifically, we revisit examples from each of the three classes of attractor networks and show how control can be integrated into these models.
 For the neural integrator we show how it can be turned into a more general circuit that acts as a controllable filter.
 For the ring attractor, we demonstrate how to build a nonlinear control model that moves the current head direction estimate given a vestibular control signal and does not rely on multiplicative interactions at the neural level.
-In the case of the cyclic attractor, we demonstrate how to build a system that can be moved between chaotic, cyclic, and point attractor regimes.
+In the case of the cyclic attractor, we construct a control system that permits variations in the speed of the orbit.
+And finally, in the case of the chaotic attractor, we demonstrate how to build a system that can be moved between chaotic, cyclic, and point attractor regimes.